Safa says Bafana plane leaving on Monday, apologises to the nation

 Bafana play the opening game of the World Cup against co-hosts Mexico at Estadio Azteca in Mexico City on June 11.

-South Africa coach Hugo Broos wanted to leave at least 10 days before the opening game because he said it takes that length of time to adjust to high altitude.
+South Africa coach Hugo Broos wanted to leave at least 10 days before that match because he said it takes that length of time to adjust to high altitude.

 Mexico City sits at 2,240m above sea level, 500m above even high-altitude Johannesburg (1,750m).